 Tell us a little about yourself.

 A requirement of your scholarship through the Robertson Scholars Leadership Program is to complete a Summer of Service.
-What were your goals and wants with your placement?
+What are your goals and wants with your placement here at Delta Arts Alliance?

 How did you arrive to the decision to make Mississippi your summer placement site?

-You have a background in the arts.
-Tell us a little about that.
+You have a varied background with other non-profits.
+Tell us about that.

-What has been the favorite part of your summer residency?
+What has been one of the favorite parts of your residency, thus far?